melinda-sw/cpp-starter-template/README.md

 ```
 conan install . --profile=conan/clang-17 --profile=conan/opt/linux-hardening --build=* --settings build_type=Release
 ```
-* Conan profiles for toolchain hardening are: `linux-hardening` and `msvc-hardening`
+* Conan profiles for toolchain hardening are: `linux-hardening` and `msvc-hardening` for x86\_64 architectures and `aarch64-linux-hardening` for AArch64 architecture

 ### Sanitizers
 Enable sanitizers by adding an additional profile to the `conan install` command,